realadamli/realadamli.github.io/_posts/market-analysis/2020-04-02-market-criteria-an-introduction.md

 ---
 layout: post
-title: "Market Criteria: What I Look At"
+title: "Market Criteria: An Introduction"
 date: 2020-04-02
 thumbnail: /assets/images/marketanalysis/04-05-20-XBTUSD.jpg
 alt: Monthly Log Chart for Bitcoin (Bitcoin Liquid Index) - TradingView
 categories: [Market-Analysis]
-tags: na
+tags: [Market Criteria]
 ---

 Welcome to the market analysis section of this blog.
 Posts categorized in this section will be my personal analysis of markets (primarily crypto) on both higher and lower time-frames.
 This post aims to quickly breakdown the criteria that I will be looking at when making decisions to enter or exit the market.